Sarah Gad, JD

 Assistant Medical Director

 Dr. Burke is an Assistant Professor of Clinical Hospice and Palliative Medicine.
 She works as a consulting physician at both Tulane University Medical Center and the Southeast Louisiana Veterans Healthcare System.
 She is responsible for helping develop the Supportive/Palliative consulting service and outpatient Palliative Care Clinic at University Medical Center.

 Dr. Burke received her Bachelor of Arts in Spanish at Spelman College in Atlanta, Georgia.
 She obtained her Medical Doctorate from Meharry Medical College in Nashville, Tennessee.
-Dr. Burke is interested in advanced care planning, complex symptom management at the end of life, and academic advancement of the Palliative Care specialty.
+Dr. Burke is interested in advanced care planning, and academic advancement of the Palliative Care specialty.